2023 Le Mans Cup

 The 2023 Le Mans Cup, known as the 2023 Michelin Le Mans Cup under sponsorship, was the eighth season of the Le Mans Cup.
-The six-event season began at Circuit de Barcelona-Catalunya on 22 April and finished at Algarve International Circuit on 22 October.
+The six-event season began at the Circuit de Barcelona-Catalunya on 22 April and finished at the Algarve International Circuit on 22 October.
 The series is open to Le Mans Prototypes in the LMP3 class, and grand tourer sports cars in the GT3 class.

 Racing Spirit of Léman are the reigning champions in LMP3 whilst GMB Motorsport are the defending teams' champion in GT3.

 Calendar

 The provisional calendar for the 2023 season was announced on 22 September 2022.
 On the 11th of April it was announced the 4 Hours of Imola would be postponed due to ongoing works on the pit lane and paddock areas.
 On the 14th of April it was announced that Imola round would be cancelled and Aragón round would be added.